Giggs widens job search to include Aston Villa, data entry positions

 “The ‘Skills’ section of his CV talks about ‘mazy, audacious solo runs’ and ‘incisive through-balls’ but really employers are more looking for things like ‘proficient in Microsoft Office’ and ‘meticulous eye for detail’,” Job Centre Plus supervisor Michael Hobbs told FourFourTwo.

 “He’s got Manchester United Football Club as more or less his only employer, but his referee hasn’t worked there for years and the current boss there didn’t seem to know who he was.

 “When I tried to broach that with him he said he didn’t like to talk about referees.

-“Plus it clearly states that he played for England Schoolboys, yet a large part of his CV is ‘Welsh national football team’, which is exactly the kind of thing that makes employers suspicious.”
+“Plus it clearly states that he was born in England, yet a large part of his CV is ‘Welsh national football team’, which is exactly the kind of thing that makes employers suspicious.”

 Please note: this story is not real.
 Obviously.